sush-il/Anime-Shop/README.md

 # Anime-Shop
-<p> A simple GUI  application for a shop sselling anime merchndise.
-The application allows users and items to added, deleted and modified.
+<p> A simple GUI  application for a shop selling anime merchndise.
+The application allows users and items to be added, deleted and modified.
 Each user has diffent levels of access to files depending on their responsibilites.
 It uses python and tkinter.  </p>

 <p> # "main.py" is the main file which is run first containing all the design elements of the program. <br>